scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 Topographica neural simulator, two very different projects that both output data wrapped in HoloViews data structures.

 ..
-  jbednar: commented out -- seems to be said already above.

-  As the number of projects using HoloViews grows, the easier it will become for researchers to express their work succinctly without worrying about plotting issues.
-That said, the scope of the base HoloViews project is not unlimited and there will be scientific representations that are not directly included with HoloViews.
-For this reason, we have made it easy to define new element types and write new plotting classes to extend this functionality to new domains.

-..
-  jbednar: Worth mentioning, but seems a bit arbitrary, and we don't seem to have the space:

    HoloViews also includes an interface to the visualizations supported by pandas [pandas]_ and seaborn [Was14]_ libraries, and we have working examples of elements being defined to view geographical data (via matplotlib.basemap), network topologies (via NetworkX), and various other domain specific applications such as the visualization of Bloch Spheres in quantum physics.
 We have found the basic design general and extensible, making it possible to wrap third party libraries with little effort.

 Conclusion
 ----------